 Often people are surprised to learn that the Tampa-St. Petersburg-Clearwater MSA has more than 3.1 million people, larger than Denver, Raleigh-Durham, Nashville, Austin, Jacksonville, San Antonio, Portland, Sacramento, or Orlando.

-Many tech workers come from the 91 colleges and universities located within 100 miles of St. Pete, and St. Pete tech companies draw employees directly from local programs like:
+Many tech workers come from the dozens of colleges and universities located within 100 miles of St. Pete that mint 40,000 highly-skilled graduates each year, and St. Pete tech companies draw employees directly from local programs like:

 Plus, tech starts young in St. Pete—we’re home to Jamerson Elementary Center’s for Mathematics and Engineering, a PK-5 school with the nation’s #1 elementary STEM program.